crutcher/tapestry/README.md

 ## Getting Started

+I'm actively looking for contributors to help with building or reviewing the project.

+If you'd like to get involved, please post any questions in the project [Discussions](https://github.com/crutcher/loom/discussions) board, or open an issue.

 In the current stage of development, **loom** produces no tool targets; and exists solely as a collection of libraries and tests.